elixir-europe/MARS/README.md

 ## Stakeholders in MARS

-MARS is comprised of 4 stakeholders, the end-user, the platform that generates ISA-JSON, target archives and the data broker.
+MARS is comprised of 4 stakeholders, the end-user, the platform that generates the ISA-JSON, target repositories and the data broker.
 Each representing key roles in the data submission process.
 Read more about it in our [stakeholders page](/stakeholders.md).

-## The data broker platform
+## Data broker platform

+The data

 ### MARS-CLI